Configuring Your User Profile

 In Your Profile | Notification Rules, you can view what notification rules you inherit from your user group and create new personal rules.

-Since version 2021.2, users can upload their avatars in the user profile.
+Users can upload their avatars in the user profile.
 The avatars are displayed around the TeamCity UI, next to the changes (commits) of their authors.
 Only users with the View all users permission can see them.

 When a user signs in to TeamCity via a third-party account for the first time, TeamCity automatically fetches their avatar from the external system.
 Note that TeamCity will only be able to access avatars of users with verified emails (if you are using GitLab, ensure that a public email is set in your account).